Cover-up fears in Malta despite PM's resignation

 But the murder investigation made its breakthrough only after Europol, the EU's joint police agency, stepped up involvement, an EU source earlier told EUobserver.

-"People will be out in the streets again tomorrow," Matthew Caruana Galizia said on Twitter on Sunday, moments after Muscat spoke.
+"People will be out in the streets again tomorrow," Matthew Caruana Galizia said on Twitter on Sunday, shortly after Muscat had made his TV speech.

+"It's clear that Muscat has lost control of the narrative" on his handling of the crisis, the EU source also said.